 Professor: For the sleep deprivation, that's easy: sleep more (and party less).
 For understanding virtual memory, start with this: every address generated by a user program is a virtual address.
-The OS is just providing an illusion to each process, specifically that it has its own large and private memory: with some hardware help, the OS will turn these pretend virtual addresses into real physical addresses, and thus be able to locate the desired information.
+The OS is just providing an illusion to each process, specifically that it has its own large and private memory; with some hardware help, the OS will turn these pretend virtual addresses into real physical addresses, and thus be able to locate the desired information.

-Address space (Large and Private), Virtual/Physical Address, Address Translation, Isolation,...
+Virtual/Physical Memory, Address Translation, Segmentation/Paging, TLB, Swap/Replacement, ...